This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 What to Look for When Choosing Joint Health Supplements

 1. Match the supplement to your specific situation Preventive joint support and existing joint pain require different interventions.
 Men supplementing preventively should prioritize collagen peptides and omega-3s — structural support and inflammation management.
 Men with existing moderate-to-severe pain should add UC-II and boswellia.
-Men who’ve tried everything and still have significant daily pain should see a sports medicine doctor before adding more supplements — there’s a threshold where imaging and medical assessment becomes more useful than another supplement.
+Men who’ve tried everything and still have significant daily pain should see a sports medicine doctor before adding more supplements.

 2. Collagen peptides require vitamin C — always Collagen synthesis requires vitamin C as an enzymatic cofactor.
 Taking collagen peptides without vitamin C reduces the synthesis benefit significantly.
-Either choose a collagen product that includes vitamin C, or take 200-500mg vitamin C alongside your collagen at the same time.
-This detail is consistently omitted from collagen marketing and explains why many men don’t see results from products that are otherwise well-formulated.
+Either choose a collagen product that includes vitamin C (Momentous does), or take 200-500mg vitamin C alongside your collagen at the same time.
+This detail is consistently omitted from collagen marketing and explains why many men don’t see results from otherwise well-formulated products.

 3. Timing matters for collagen The clinical research showing collagen peptides increasing collagen synthesis used a specific protocol: 15g taken 45-60 minutes before exercise.
 This timing window primes collagen synthesis in the connective tissue loaded during training.
 Taking collagen at a random time during the day is better than nothing but misses the amplification effect that pre-exercise timing produces.

-5. Realistic timelines Joint supplements are among the slowest-acting supplement categories.
+5. Realistic timelines Joint supplements are among the slowest-acting categories.
 Collagen peptides: 8-12 weeks.
 UC-II: 90 days minimum.
 Omega-3s: 8-12 weeks for anti-inflammatory effect.
 Boswellia: 4-8 weeks.
 Glucosamine and chondroitin: 90 days.
-Men who evaluate a joint supplement at 3-4 weeks and conclude it doesn’t work are abandoning it before the mechanism has had time to operate.
-Set a calendar reminder for 90 days.
+Set a calendar reminder for 90 days before evaluating.

 FAQ